-- An Emerson student is free to pursue an internship of his or her choosing.
-However, a credit-bearing internship must be approved by the departmental internship coordinator within the student's academic department (not Career Services). - 2.
-An undergraduate student must meet basic eligibility requirements (64 credit hours and 2.7 GPA) to pursue an internship for either 4 or 8 credits.
+1. An Emerson student is free to pursue an internship of his or her choosing.
+However, a credit-bearing internship must be approved by the departmental internship coordinator within the student's academic department (not Career Services).

-- 3. Varying by department, graduate students can earn 2, 4, or 8 units of credit for an internship.
+- 2. An undergraduate student must meet basic eligibility requirements (64 credit hours and 2.7 GPA) to pursue an internship for either 4 or 8 credits. - 3.
+The student is responsible for knowing and ensuring the completion of all course prerequisites in order to register for a credit-bearing internship. - 4.
+Varying by department, graduate students can earn 2, 4, or 8 units of credit for an internship.
 However, students must petition to take more than 4 credits of internship in one semester.
-Petitions are available in the Office of Graduate Studies. - 4.
-A 4-credit internship requires an intern to complete 16-24 hours per week for a minimum of 192 clock hours over a 12-week period within the semester. - 5.
-An 8-credit internship requires an intern to complete 32-38 hours per week for a minimum of 384 clock hours over a 12-week period within the semester. - 6.
-A 2-credit internship (only available to graduate students) requires an intern to complete clock hours as deemed appropriate by the departmental internship coordinator over a 12-week period within the semester. - 7.
+Petitions are available in the Office of Graduate Studies. - 5.
+A 4-credit internship requires an intern to complete 16-24 hours per week for a minimum of 192 clocked hours over a 12-week period within the semester. - 6.
+An 8-credit internship requires an intern to complete 32-38 hours per week for a minimum of 384 clocked hours over a 12-week period within the semester. - 7.
+A 2-credit internship (only available to graduate students) requires an intern to complete clocked hours as deemed appropriate by the departmental internship coordinator over a 12-week period within the semester. - 8.
+A spring or fall internship must begin within the first two weeks of the semester.
+A summer internship must begin within the first week of the semester. - 9.
 There is an academic course associated with taking a credit-bearing internship, and each student receives a letter grade for his or her work.
-Each academic department has a departmental internship coordinator who instructs the course. - 8.
+Each academic department has a departmental internship coordinator who instructs the course. - 10.
 Each student who intends to complete an internship for credit must register for the internship course no later than the internship registration deadline.
-Please refer to the College's Academic Calendar for specific dates. - The student is responsible for knowing of and ensuring the completion of all course prerequisites in order to register for a credit-bearing internship. - The student must register for an internship within his or her academic department.
-Internships cannot be done within a student's minor. - 11.
-The student is not required to report his or her host organization choice when registering for the internship course. - 12.
-The student must complete an academic Learning Agreement with his or her host organization supervisor and departmental internship coordinator and return it to Career Services by noon on the internship registration deadline.
+Please refer to the College's Academic Calendar for specific dates. - 11.
+The student is responsible for knowing of and ensuring the completion of all course prerequisites in order to register for a credit-bearing internship. - 12.
+The student must register for an internship within his or her academic department.
+Internships cannot be done within a student's minor. - 13.
+The student is not required to report his or her host organization choice when registering for the internship course. - 14.
+The student must complete an academic Learning Agreement with his or her host organization supervisor and departmental internship coordinator and return it to Career Services by the internship registration deadline.
 Please refer to the College's Academic Calendar for specific dates.
-The student must create a proposal by following the instructions for his or her academic department and submit the proposal to his or her departmental internship coordinator by the indicated due date.
-Note: A student cannot begin his or her internship until the learning agreement has been submitted. - 13.
-A spring or fall internship must begin within the first two weeks of the semester.
-A summer internship must begin within the first week of the semester. - 14.
+Note: A student cannot begin his or her internship until the Learning Agreement has been completed. - 15.
 Undergraduate students can apply a maximum of 8 internship credits, with the exception of student teaching, and no more than 12 credits of any combination of internship, directed project, and directed study to the total graduation requirements.
 Internships completed through the Los Angeles and Washington semester programs count against the 8-credit limit.